LorenzoGianassi/Twitter_Sentiment_Analysis_Lambda_Architecture/README.md

 - [Usage](#4)
 # About the Project <a name="1"/>
 The sentiment analysis or opinion mining is the process of determining if a particular block of text is expressing a positive or negative reaction upon something.
-The goal of this project is to present a functioning Lambda Architecture built to compute a sentiment analysis upon tweets, according to specific keywords.The Implementation of the structure of the Lambda Architecture was made with *Apache Hadoop* for the *Batch Layer*, *Apache Storm* for the *Speed Layer* and *Apache HBase* for the *Serving Layer*. <br/>
+The goal of this project is to present a functioning Lambda Architecture built to compute a sentiment analysis upon tweets, according to specific keywords. <br/>
+The Implementation of the structure of the Lambda Architecture was made with *Apache Hadoop* for the *Batch Layer*, *Apache Storm* for the *Speed Layer* and *Apache HBase* for the *Serving Layer*. <br/>
 To replicate the stream of tweets it was used the Twitter API, through the Twitter4J library. <br/>
 A GUI, made with JavaFX, is provided to make easier the user experience.
 *LingPipe* was used of process the tweets.